BasicJavaElte/Practices2017/Class 4/README.md

 * Classroom class, with one ArrayList and the students (Persons) in it.
 * A menu using switch case to run through the system options.
 * Menu with the options add, remove and see the sorted list of students
-* Function that takes two Classroom objects and check if there are students attending more than one class
+* Function that takes one Classroom object and check if there are students attending both classrooms

 ### Constraints